KQM-git/TCL/docs/enemy-data/mystical-beasts/whopperflowers.md

 ## Interactions

 Whopperflowers will sometimes be found disguised as other flowers around the world.
-The dormant whopperflower will not attack on its' own, but if the player picks up the fake flower it will awaken and begin combat.
+The dormant whopperflower will not attack on its own, but if the player picks up the fake flower it will awaken and begin combat.
 Those fake flowers can be spotted easily as they:

 1. Have no shining sparkle effect to them.